mela-org/mela-command/README.md

 }
 ```
 The body of this command only focuses on the command logic.
 Everything else that would
-usually be part of the command code (such as argument parsing, permission checks,
+usually be part of the command code (such as parsing the Duration or the User,
+checking whether the required permission "ban.user" is present, handling wrong arguments
-error handling etc.) is determined by the method and parameter declarations.
+etc.) is determined by the method and parameter declarations and done externally.

 ## What is a command parsing framework?